 Dangerous goods training is structured to provide the requisite knowledge to permit cargo operations personnel to recognize dangerous goods, whether labeled or not labeled, and to prevent such dangerous goods from being inadvertently accepted and/or planned for loading into an aircraft.

-The curriculum for dangerous goods training for cargo handling personnel will vary depending on specific responsibilities and duty function(s), but will typically address the following subject areas:
+The curriculum for dangerous goods training for cargo handling personnel is will determined by the operator and may vary depending on specific responsibilities and duty function(s).